 We decided not to get a car until our last day.
 You really don’t need one in Cape Town if you are staying in a central location.
 Taxis are extremely cheap so we walked or used taxis for the first three days.
 Make sure you agree a price before you start your journey though, and ideally take a metered taxi.
 See more tips like this in my tips for visiting South Africa blog post.
 Europcar dropped the hired car to our apartment early on our last day and off we went for our coastal drive.
 This was one of the highlights for me, there is so much to see.
 The beaches are incredible.
 We stopped for lunch at Dunes Beach bar on Hout Bay – an absolute stunning location.
 We parked right outside the door (on the beach) and enjoyed fabulous pizza and cold beers.
 It was heaven.

 We were not long back in the car when we came across Noordhoek beach.
 This must be one of the best in the world.
-Located on the stunning Chapmans Peak drive, I was genuinely blown away when we stopped here.
+Located along the famous Chapmans Peak drive, it is stunning!
 We drove on to the Cape of Good Hope, the most south-western point of the African continent and finally on to Cape Point.
 The 30-minute hike to the lighthouse is worth it for the stunning views.
 You can take the funicular if you are feeling tired, but a hike is a good way to stretch the legs if spending a day in the car.

 The highlight for the kids was Boulders Beach.
 There were penguins walking around freely, it was incredible.
 We could have swam with them, although the water was freezing!
 The kids paddled in the water and the penguins came so close.
 It really was an amazing sight.
 We also visited the penguin colony next door ,where there are thousands of penguins, even small babies!
 When we were walking back to our car, we spotted a sign saying, make sure you check under your car for penguins before starting it!

 Our next stop was Muizenberg beach.
 Famous for its colourful beach houses, we arrived a little late, but just in time to get the sunset 💛.
 We continued our South African adventure with a two night stay in the Winelands followed by ten days along the Garden Route.
-Read my top tips for visiting South Africa and watch out for more blog posts coming soon.
+Read my top tips for visiting South Africa and see links to all my other South African posts below.

 Where to stay: